microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-changepassword.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update your own password.
-Any user can update their own password without belonging to any administrator role.
+Enable the user to update their password.
+Any user can update their password without belonging to any administrator role.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).